trishmoreno02/RiosLibrary/README.md

 - Since I only have batch files, you can only run this in Windows.
 I've provided alternative solutions, however.

 ### Why use batch files and put MySQL and all these dependencies?
 I focused on user experience on this one.
-Rather than having the user (you) to type stuff and import this and that or install this and that, I'd rather let you do that in a few clicks (and install PHP).
+Rather than having the user (you) to type stuff and import this and that or install this and that, I'd rather let you do that in a fewer clicks as possible.
 (I know putting MySQL isn't advisable, but that's just for the purposes of this exercise)

 Please contact me if there are any problems (trishmoreno02@gmail.com).